The Carbon Atom

 A breakthrough for manufacturing steel via an automated process materialized in 1856 when Henry Bessemer found a way to manufacture steel quickly.
 Bessemer’s steel production process is what inspired the Industrial Revolution

-It was the first cost-efficient industrial process for the large-scale production of steel from molten pig iron, by taking out impurities from pig iron using an air blast.
+It was the first cost-efficient industrial process for the large-scale production of steel from molten pig iron, using an air blast to remove impurities.

 Adding Carbon Produces a Variety of Iron Alloys

-As previously mentioned, when mixed with carbon, the iron’s characteristics will be changed, allowing a variety of different types of metal alloys to be created.
-It all depends upon the amount of carbon that is added to it.
-Let’s take a look.
+As previously mentioned, iron’s characteristics change when mixed with carbon, allowing various types of metal alloys to be created.
+The amount of carbon added to iron changes its characteristics accordingly.

 Wrought Iron